bsmukund/partner-app-php/README.md

 # partner-app-php
-A php implementation of the SAML flow
+A PHP implementation of the SAML flow